 Starting a new construction project or renovation in Toronto generally means getting a building permit.
 Many homeowners think the process is complex and overwhelming.
 This guide clarifies the process, providing a clear roadmap for obtaining a building permit in Toronto.

-Whether planning a home addition, a major renovation, or a completely new build, you’ll need to familiarize yourself with the Ontario Building Code and your area’s zoning by-laws.
+Whether planning a home addition, a major renovation, or a completely new build custom home, you’ll need to familiarize yourself with the Ontario Building Code and your area’s zoning by-laws.
 A well-prepared permit application, which often requires a detailed proposal and planning documents, forms the foundation for a successful project.
-Working with a qualified design professional can simplify this process and ensure your project complies with all regulations, including obtaining zoning approval when necessary.
+Working with a qualified design & build professional can simplify this process and ensure your project complies with all regulations, including obtaining zoning approval when necessary.

 With the help of this guide, you’ll know exactly what’s required and how to get started when it comes to obtaining a Toronto building permit.